uclh-criu/learning-datascience/Instructions/Instructions for facilitators.md

 The instuctor needs to make sure that each candidate has met the prerequisites.
 Feel free to pause and help candidates out.

+A note on the datasets for workshop7.
+Candidates can either bring their own data, and work with it in R, or they can use the full CCHIC public access dataset.
+If they choose to do the latter, they need to sign the CCHIC user sharing agreement before the files can be released.
+Once they have signed the agreement, there is a clean, rectangular version of the CCHIC dataset available, which can be shared.

 At the end of this, upload the pdf document of the handout to the slack channel so that candidates can access it throughout the course.